robfors/esruby-bind/README.md

 // --- JavaScript ---
 Ruby.Aa; // => ESRubyBind.RubyObject
 Ruby.Bb; // => Exception
-// but why would you use sentence case for methods anyway?
+// but why would we use sentence case for methods anyway?

 Ruby.C = 1;
 ```